 From San Marco a short transfer (bus or taxi – pay locally) brings you to Agropoli railway station, where you take the train to Pisciotta (1 hour journey).
 There you are met by your taxi for a short transfer to Palinuro, where the walk takes you to a headland named after one of the friends of Aeneas.
 From Palinuro climb gently into the hills above the coastline and walk among the ruins of of Sant’Iconio Chapel before descending to the charming village of Marina di Camerota.
 Stay in a hotel with swimming pool and also close to the sea.9.6 kms/6 miles.
 4.5 hours.
 Accommodation in Marina di Camerota for 2 nights

-Enjoy a coastal walk along one of the most unspoilt stretches of coastline in southern Italy, with beautifully clean water.
-This is the Costa degli Infreschi, named after Roman harbour of Porto degli Infreschi, where there is a freshwater spring in a grotto.
-Walk directly from the hotel along the harbour until you reach the first medieval watchtower.
-Climb through olive groves and descend to an inlet, with its pretty beach.
-Another hour along a lovely trail brings you to Porto degli Infreschi.
-Return either on foot or by optional boat to Marina di Camerota.
-10 kms/6.25 miles.
-4.5 hours.
-250m up/250 down.
-Accommodation in Marina di Camerota.
+Today you’ll enjoy a coastal walk along one of the most unspoilt stretches of coastline in southern Italy, with the cleanest seawater (Blue Flag).
+This is the so-called Costa degli Infreschi, named after the Roman harbour of Porto degli Infreschi, where there is a freshwater spring in a grotto.
+Easy and absolutely superb sightseeing on the ancient footpath which connects the village of Camerota to the ancient Roman harbour.
+The walk starts directly from your hotel in Marina di Camerota.
+First you walk along its harbour then along a series of grottos and beaches you reach the first medieval watchtower.
+Now you have to climb a short stretch and continue through olive groves and scrubland.
+Then you descend to a next little inlet, which reminds the desolate beaches of a tropical island.
+Another hour along a beautiful trail brings you to the Porto degli Infreschi.
+Upon arrival on the beach here a lunch can be cooked by local fishermen(optional).
+Return either on foot or by boat (optional) to Marina di Camerota.
+In the evening you are free to arrange your own dinner.

 Departure after breakfast with included transfer to railway station.
 Trains available to Naples.